UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Background and Motivation

-ANNS algorithms are commonly employed to identify the top-k most similar vectors to a query vector within a given set of vectors.
-Among the various ANNS algorithms available, our study focuses on the Inverted File with Product Quantization (IVFPQ) method~\cite{jegou2010product}, which is one of the most popular algorithms for ANNS due to its efficiency in managing large-scale datasets.
-Figure~\ref{fig:ivfpq} illustrates a simple example of the IVFPQ process, which can be divided into two phases, namely the \emph{offline} phase (top) and \emph{online} phase (bottom).
+Approximate Nearest Neighbor Search (ANNS) algorithms are commonly employed to identify the top-k vectors most similar to a \emph{query vector} within large datasets.
+Among the various ANNS algorithms, we focus on the Inverted File with Product Quantization (IVFPQ) method~\cite{jegou2010product}, which is one of the most popular ANNS algorithms for its efficiency in billion-scale searches.
+As shown in Figure~\ref{fig:ivfpq}, IVFPQ operates in two phases, namely the \emph{offline preprocessing} phase (top) and the \emph{online querying} phase (bottom).

-{\bf Offline Phase:} The offline phase of the IVFPQ algorithm prepares a dataset for efficient search by creating a compact representation.
-It employs two key techniques: Inverted File (IVF) and Product Quantization (PQ).
-IVF clusters search points into $|C|$ clusters using methods like K-means and computes residuals, which are the differences between each point and its cluster centroid.
-PQ then compresses these residuals by dividing vectors into $M$ subvectors and encoding them using a codebook $B$.
-Each encoded point in $E$ is an identifier that maps to a specific codeword in the codebook.
-Practical implementations often use \emph{uint8} encoding of an identifier, achieving a compression rate of $4D/M$.
-This preprocessing enables faster query searches in the online phase.
+{\bf Offline phase} preprocesses dataset to enable rapid searches.
+First, the Inverted File (IVF) technique partitions data points into $|C|$ clusters (e.g., via K-means), and each point is represented as a residual (i.e., the difference between the point and its centroid).
+Next, Product Quantization (PQ) compresses these residuals by splitting each vector into $M$ subvectors and encoding them into compact codes using a codebook.
+For example, a 128-dimensional vector can be reduced from 512 bytes to 64 bytes using \emph{uint8} encoding with $M=16$, achieving an 8x compression rate.
+This compressed representation minimizes storage and accelerates distance computations during queries.

-{\bf Online Phase:} When a query vector $q$ arrives, the online phase initiates a four-stage process to find the $k$ nearest vectors to $q$. (a) \emph{Cluster Filtering}: The distances between $q$ and each centroid vector $c$ stored in IVF are calculated and the $nprobs$ closest centroids are selected for further processing. (b) \emph{Look-up Table ({LUT}) Construction:} For each selected centroid, an LUT is created to store pre-computed information and eliminate redundant calculations during query searching.
-Specifically, each element $LUT[j][i]$ represent the distance between the $j$-th vector of sub-codebook $B_i$ and the $i$-th sub-segment of the $q-c$ vector.
-To get the distance from $q$ to a search point $x$, we can look up and accumulate the values in LUTs as: $L2(q,x)= L2(q-c, r)=\sum_{i = 0}^{M-1} LUT[{e_i}][i]$, where $r$ and $e$ are the residual and encoded vectors of $x$, respectively.

-(c) \emph{Distance Calculation:} Using the LUTs, distances from $q$ to all points in the selected clusters are computed by looking up and aggregating the partial distances stored in the LUTs. (d) \emph{Identifying Top-K}: Lastly, all computed distances are sorted, and the $k$ vectors with the shortest distances are identified as the approximate nearest neighbors.
+{\bf Online phase} processes incoming queries in four stages. (a) \emph{Cluster filtering} computes distances between the query and all cluster centroids, retaining only the $nprobe$ closest clusters to limit the search scope. (b) \emph{Lookup table (LUT) construction} precomputes partial distances between the query and codebook entries for each subvector, eliminating redundant calculations. (c) During \emph{distance calculation}, the algorithm aggregates these precomputed LUT values to approximate the distance between the query and every candidate point in the selected clusters. (d) \emph{Top-K selection} sorts these approximate distances and returns the $k$ nearest neighbors.